microsoft/VFSForGit/Readme.md

 ## What is VFS for Git?

 VFS stands for Virtual File System.
-VFS for Git virtualizes the file system beneath your git repo so that git and all tools see what appears to be a normal repo, but VFS for Git only downloads objects as they are needed.
-VFS for Git also manages the files that git will consider, to ensure that git operations like status, checkout, etc., can be as quick as possible because they will only consider the files that the user has accessed, not all files in the repo.
+VFS for Git virtualizes the file system beneath your Git repository so that Git and all tools see what appears to be a regular working directory, but VFS for Git only downloads objects as they are needed.
+VFS for Git also manages the files that Git will consider, to ensure that Git operations such as `status`, `checkout`, etc., can be as quick as possible because they will only consider the files that the user has accessed, not all files in the repository.

+[See our documentation](docs/index.md) for instructions to get started.

 ## New name